alvinj/LittleLogger/README.md

 ````

 As shown, there is only a `log` method; there are no `debug`, `info`, `error` methods, etc. (Just trying to keep things simple.)

+You can also disable and enable logging now if you want/need to.
+My assumption is that I want logging enabled
+by default, so that's how it works.
+Call `logger.setEnabled(false)` to disable logging.

 If all of that seems to make sense, give this logger a try in your own small/little applications.